Mac OS X Snow Leopard

 Snow Leopard was succeeded by OS X Lion (version 10.7) on July 20, 2011.
 For several years, Apple continued to sell Snow Leopard at its online store for the benefit of users that required Snow Leopard in order to upgrade to later versions of OS X. Snow Leopard was the last version of Mac OS X to be distributed primarily through optical disc, as all further releases were mainly distributed through the Mac App Store introduced in the Snow Leopard 10.6.6 update, or Apple Software Update.
 Snow Leopard was the final version of macOS to not be available on the Mac App Store at launch, until the release of macOS Tahoe on September 15, 2025, which distributed the update exclusively through the software updates in System Settings.

 Snow Leopard is the last version of Mac OS X that supports the 32-bit Intel Core Solo and Intel Core Duo CPUs.
-Because of this, Snow Leopard still remained somewhat popular alongside OS X Lion, despite its lack of continued support, mostly because of its ability to run PowerPC-based applications via Rosetta.
+In part because of this, but mainly because of its ability to run PowerPC-based applications via Rosetta, Snow Leopard still remained somewhat popular alongside OS X Lion, despite its lack of continued support.

 Snow Leopard is also the last release of Mac OS X to ship with a welcome video at first boot after installation.
 Reception of Snow Leopard was positive; see the section below.